Thursday, March 29, 2012

 "What happened?
 I thought Lola was with you."

 "She was.
 I went to the blacksmith to bring back the horses that he had shoed.
 She was in the office when I left.
 When I got back, the furniture was overturned and my gun was gone.
-And so was Lola!
+So was Lola!
 I saw blood on the floor and don't rightly know what happened."

 "Are you sure it was her husband?"

 "Yes, Tad Arnold was across the gully near the barn and he said he saw a man who matched her husband's description.
 I am sure it was Addison.
 Who else would be after Lola?
-And fight to get her?"
+Fighting to get her?"
 He tied his horse to the hitching post, and headed toward the house.

 "Where are you going?"